Clara Bancroft Beatley: Career

 After leaving the Bridgewater Normal School, she taught in the Grammar and High Schools of Cambridge, Massachusetts and Boston. while teaching in Cambridge, at the age of 25, she went for the first time to the Church of the Disciples on West Brookline Street, Boston, to hear the preacher, Rev. James Freeman Clarke, and after hearing Clarke a second time, continued in attendance of that church.

 Beatley undertook the charge of the Disciples Church's Sunday school in September 1893 and continued in charge for 15 years.
-During the time, with much timidity, Beatley assumed the title of "Principal of the Discriples School" in preference to Superintendent of the Sunday School, believing it dignified the work.
+During the time, with much timidity, Beatley assumed the title of "Principal of the Disciples School" in preference to Superintendent of the Sunday School, believing it dignified the work.

 Beatley was a familiar presence to many churches and branch alliances through New England and the Middle States, for she was in great demand as a speaker.
 As a school lecturer, topics included "Great Sons and Daughters" and "Morals through Reverence".
 She gave many addresses before Alliance Branches and Clubs, selections from which were printed in Joys beyond Joy (James H. West Company, Boston, 1902).
 The booklet contained half a dozen poems and four brief chapters on "The Mood of Power", "Reverence", "The Things we need", and "The Joys of Responsibility".

 She compiled Apples of Gold, a book of selected verses, in 1903.
 It contained verse gathered from many well-known sources, the poets Lowell, Emerson, Longfellow, Tennyson, Bryant, Whittier, Shakespeare, Wordsworth, and the Brownings being liberally drawn upon.
 There was also much material from a wider range, including writers of the era.
 Beatley's aim was to gather under convenient topical heads, such as "Progress", "Nature", "Duty", "Truth and Freedom", "Self-control", twenty in all.
 The further purpose of bringing together poems and parts of poems suitable for memorizing was also a guiding motive.

 Forget Me Not was compiled in 1906, in association with Anna Stearns.
 Beatley also compiled several services for Sunday schools.

 Affiliations

 Beatley was a director of the Children's Mission for several years.
 She served as chair of the Moral Education Department of the Boston Equal Suffrage Association, as well as chair of the Conference Committee for Moral Education, a committee made up of delegates from many women's clubs and other organizations interested in promoting Moral Education.
 In 1909, members of nineteen of Boston's best known and most exclusive women's clubs came together to develop "Virtue advertisements" which would be posted on Boston's street cars in support of moral reform; Beatley served as the committee chair.

 She served two terms of three years each as director of the Unitarian Sunday School Society, and since the formation of the Unitarian Hospitality Committee in 1900, she served as its secretary, assuming the executive work.
 She was a member of the Board of Managers of the Tuckerman School, and of the Daughters of the American Revolution.
-In 1897-98, she served as Treasurer of the Boston Browning Society.
+In 1897–98, she served as Treasurer of the Boston Browning Society.